SouravSehgal-3009/Almanac-To-Do-App/README.md

 ![Add Task](https://user-images.githubusercontent.com/60173032/117720845-c92d5b80-b1fc-11eb-94ce-9dac0e55fe7a.jpg)

 ● ***List All Tasks:*** All the tasks that you have added will be displayed.
-Two tasks will be shown on one page and you can navigate between the pages.!
+Two tasks will be shown on one page and you can navigate between the pages.

 ![List Tasks](https://user-images.githubusercontent.com/60173032/117721409-71dbbb00-b1fd-11eb-8009-b591107d5a9d.jpg)